 Unconventional Live Streams

-Gyms in Wuhan have been forced to close due to fear of spreading the virus and as such many are now live streaming exercise classes for customers to do at home.
+Gyms in Wuhan have been forced to close and as such many are now live streaming exercise classes for customers to do at home.

 Clubs and KTV (Karaoke) bars have also had to close and are now live streaming DJ sets, which they’re calling ‘cloud raves‘, creating what is essentially a virtual clubbing experience.
 Pretty innovative if you ask us!